jknuuttila/svbrdf-oculus/README.md

 # License

-All source code is open source, and is licensed under the MIT license.
+All source code is fully open source for both noncommercial and commercial usage, and is licensed under the MIT license.

 The example meshes under the `bin/data` directory are copyright by their respective authors.
 Each directory contains a more detailed license